In case of Emergency

 EVACUATION: Please note the exit(s) in the room.
 In the event of an alarm or safety threat, uniformed Hartnell personnel equipped with two-way radios--including security, and maintenance staff--have up-to-date information; they also have the authority to order either shelter-in-place or immediate building evacuation.
 For evacuation, immediately heed their directions by proceeding calmly and quickly to an exterior assembly area as indicated by trained staff.
 Please stay back at least 200 feet from any building until the “all clear” command is issued.

 In the event of an Active Shooter Event, there are three things you need to know in order to survive: Run, Hide, Fight.
-Pleas review the video in the link.
+Please review the video in the link: https://www.ready.gov/public-spaces

-If you see suspicious behavior on campus, please tell someone.
-Our Campus Safety (Links to an external site.) officers are trained to investigate suspicious incidents.
+If you see suspicious behavior on campus, please tell someone at our Campus Safety.

 Students: If you have knowledge of an emergency on campus, share it immediately.
 If you see something suspicious or potentially hazardous, let someone know.